Blue Mountains News

 By Lithgow City Council

-With winter on the way, residents can assist in reducing winter smoke and ensure their fires are burning correctly.
+With winter well and truly on the way, residents can assist in reducing winter smoke and ensure their fires are burning correctly.

 Some simple steps to reduce wood smoke pollution are: